Cirrhosis of Liver

 There are several ways to reduce your risk of developing cirrhosis of the liver:

-- Avoid high-risk sexual behavior such as unprotected sexual contact with multiple partners.
+- Avoid high-risk sexual behaviour such as unprotected sexual contact with multiple partners.

 - Be careful around synthetic chemicals, such as cleaning products and pesticides.
 If you come into contact with chemicals often, wear protective clothing and a facemask.